Marak/ePlaying-cards/README.md

 # Anycard ePlaying-cards
-Hardware project for e-paper based playing card deck.
+Software and hardware project for e-paper based playing card deck.

 ## Anycard Product Mission
 Fun and new card game product that provides users the flexibility to play as many games as they wish with the use of just one digital card deck.